 In the event of any liquidation event, either voluntary or involuntary, the holders of shares of the Company's redeemable convertible preferred stock then outstanding shall be entitled to be paid out of the proceeds of such liquidation event and the assets of the Company available for distribution to its stockholders before any payment shall be made to the holders of the Company's common stock.
 The amount paid per share shall be equal to the sum of the original issue price of the Series A preferred stock of \$3.50 per each share of Series A Preferred Stock, the original issue price of the Series B preferred stock of \$2.16 per share for each share of Series B Preferred Stock, and the original issue price of the Series C preferred stock of \$3.41 per share for each share of Series C Preferred Stock, per annum on each outstanding share of Preferred Stock (as adjusted for any stock splits, stock dividends, combinations, subdivisions, recapitalizations or the like), plus any declared but unpaid dividends on each such share.
-If, upon the occurrence of a liquidation event, the proceeds distributed among the holders of redeemable convertible preferred stock are insufficient to permit the payment to such holders of redeemable convertible preferred stock are insufficient to receive.
+If, upon the occurrence of a liquidation event, the proceeds distributed among the holders of redeemable convertible preferred stock are insufficient to permit the payment to such holders of the full liquidation preferences, then the entire proceeds available for distribution shall be distributed ratably among the holders of redeemable convertible preferred stock in proportion to the full amount that each holder is otherwise entitled to receive.
 Upon completion of the distribution of the full liquidation preference, all of the remaining proceeds of the liquidation event shall be distributed among the holders of common stock and the holders of redeemable convertible preferred stock pro rata and on an as converted to common stock basis at the then effective conversion rates for the redeemable convertible preferred stock.